SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Assignment Operator
 ~~~~~~~~~~~~~~~~~~~

-The :newTerm:`assigment operator` sets a new value
+The :newTerm:`assignment operator` sets a new value
 for a given expression.
 It has the following form: